gary8564/project-historical-document-analysis/README.md

 3. Backbones:\
    (1) Transformers-based backbones:\
    In order to fit in the constraints of training capacity, most of the encoder layers are frozen.
 However, freezing large portions of layers also led to unpromising results.
 It may be difficult to learn and fit into this complex domain-specific large dataset if freezing most parts of the model architecture.\
    Even though the result is not promising, the above mAP results can still get another interesting observation: SwinT transformers have more learning capacity to detect smaller objects.

    (2) ResNeXT and EfficientNet:\
    In order to speed up the training process, `nn.DataParallel` is utilized to fit with the Kaggle GPU-T4x2 accelerator.
 The above ablation study indicates that both EfficientNet and ResNeXT yield outstanding performances.
-In particular, ResNeXT- backbone model exceptionally outperforms others.
+In particular, ResNeXT-backbone model exceptionally outperforms others.

 ## Outlook and Future Work
 In conclusion, despite the complexity of the historical documents dataset, by fine-tuning hyperparameters and increasing backbone model complexities, RetinaNet is still able to detect most of the annotations.
 Even though mAP on the test dataset leaderboard can only achieve 0.21, the performance can be improved by training more epochs if more powerful computing units can be accessed.
-More laborious fine-tuning with anchor boxes might also lead to more promising results.
+More laborious fine-tuning with anchor boxes might also lead to more promising results. \n

 In future work, unfreezing layers of ViT and SwinT backbone can be further experimented with to check for the improvement of results.
 Future studies can also try to implement other more recent methodologies such as VitDet<sup>[[12]](#12)</sup>, which utilized plain ViT-backbone with simple feature pyramid maps.
 In the ViTDet paper, the author also points out that the results can be benefited from using the readily available pre-trained transformer models from Masked Autoencoder(MAE).
 Therefore, using the pre-trained model from MAE can also be further discussed.

 ## Citation